 Lewis also took an all-encompassing approach to this master bathroom.
 She swapped out the existing double vanity for a lighter, hardware-less option and installed a glossy dark backsplash that makes the copper sconces, brass faucets, and silver-framed mirrors shine.

 The One With the Weathered Vanity

-Cami Graham of TidBits completed this stunning transformation, where she traded the standing shower for a more elegant pedestal soaker tub.
-The sink area also got an upgrade, complete with a château-inspired worn wood vanity and an antique brass mirror.
+Cami Graham of TidBits completed this stunning transformation by swapping the standing shower for a more elegant pedestal soaker tub.
+The sink area also got an upgrade, complete with a château-inspired worn-wood vanity and an antique brass mirror.

 The One With Discreet Shelving

 Yet another awe-inspiring before-and-after from Amber Interiors: This bathroom once had bulky cabinetry and the tiniest pedestal sink.
 Lewis quickly tore those out and brought in cherrywood floating shelves, accentuating their red undertones with Merlot-colored pulls.
 Spare towels, beauty tools, and scented candles can all be kept out of the way in this handsome nook.